Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/backup/refresh-data-caches.md

 ## Refresh the Version Control Cache

 To refresh the version control cache, each user runs the **tf workspaces** command on any computer that must be updated.
-They must update any computer that uses version control and that connects to a team project collection whose databases were relocated.
+They must update any computer that uses version control and that connects to a project collection whose databases were relocated.

 To refresh the version control cache on client computers: